void-linux/void-linux.github.io/_posts/2019-08-13-xbps-bug-results-in-missing-bin-sh.markdown

 Afterwards the system should work as expected.

-Please use `xbps-install -Su` to fetch the newest xbps version that fixes this bug.
+Please use `xbps-install -y xbps && xbps-install -Su` to fetch the newest xbps version that fixes this bug.

 ### If it doesn't help